znep/query-coordinator/README.md

     npm install --save socrata-utils

-The npm distribution includes a `dist` folder with `socrata.utils.js`.
+The `npm` distribution includes a `dist` folder with `socrata.utils.js`.
 It should be included on the page using `script` tag or using your favorite client-side build system.

 This library depends on [Lodash](https://lodash.com).
-When using this library as a dependency in another project, you must also include Lodash in your dependencies because it will not be automatically installed by Bower.
+When using this library as a dependency in another project, you must also include Lodash in your dependencies because it will not be automatically installed.

 This library exposes new capabilities in three ways: